archenovalis/iOS-SOCKS-Server/README.md

 # What

 A simple HTTP/SOCKS proxy designed to run on Pythonista on iOS, letting you fake-tether your devices to a phone.
-It can also run on Android (Termux) with automatic hotspot IP detection and optional mDNS advertising.
+It can also run on Android (Termux) with automatic hotspot IP detection.

 # Installation